-My Virginia roots go deep.
-I can trace my lineage back to Richmond 1838.
-Presently, I live on my family’s (small) horse farm in Rixeyville, Virginia.
+Tristan’s Virginia roots go deep.
+He traces his lineage back to Richmond, 1838.
+Currently, he and his wife, Stephanie, live on the family’s small farm in Rixeyville, VA.